modern-standard/ide-plugin-vscode/README.md

-# vscode-eslint
+# vscode-standardjs
-VSCode extension to integrate eslint into VSCode
+VSCode extension to integrate standardjs into VSCode